trackdex/trackdex-obsidian/docs/TECHNICAL_DESIGN.md

 - `distance_m`: sum of segment distances between consecutive points.
 - `avg_speed_mps`: `distance / elapsed` when elapsed > 0.
 - `max_speed_mps`: from samples if present, else derived from point deltas if feasible.
+- Multi-segment/multi-track files are normalized as one catalog record; metrics aggregate across all segments and `segments_json` preserves segment metadata needed for the view.
 - `elevation_gain/loss`:
   - for each adjacent pair, `delta_h`,
   - include in gain only if `delta_h >= 3m`,